-BONN, Germany (Landscapes News) – Indigenous people must be treated with greater respect, participate fully in discussions about landscapes and receive more funding, said Hindou Oumarou Ibrahim, coordinator of the Association of Indigenous Women and People of Chad (AFPAT), at the Global Landscapes Forum in Bonn, Germany.
+BONN, Germany (Landscape News) – Indigenous people must be treated with greater respect, participate fully in discussions about landscapes and receive more funding, said Hindou Oumarou Ibrahim, coordinator of the Association of Indigenous Women and People of Chad (AFPAT), at the Global Landscapes Forum in Bonn, Germany.

 An indigenous woman from the Chadian Mbororo pastoralist community, Ibrahim works at the international, national and community level.
 Her expertise has led to extensive work on biodiversity, climate change and desertification.

 There are more than 400 million indigenous people worldwide, she said.

 “We’re keeping most of the biodiversity and we’re around all the landscapes – deserts, forests, mountains, we’re in all the oceans, so we know well our environment because our lives and civilization depend on it,” Ibrahim said.

 “We have this heritage, but we don’t have the direct access to funding,” she added.